Back to writing

 Structured Logging With Logrus

 fmt.Println is not logging.
-Logrus gives you structured fields, log levels, and formatters out of the box.
+Logrus gives structured fields, log levels, and formatters.

 log.WithFields(log.Fields{